1

 # Computes the value of the "power_on_d"^th difference from x_n

-<- function(power_on_d = 0) {
+d_value <- function(power_on_d = 0) {

-d_value <- d_operator |> #### Note the use of this global variable
+out <- d_operator |> #### Note the use of this global variable

-out filter(diff == -power_on_d) |>
+filter(diff == -power_on_d) |>

-::select(x) |>
+dplyr::select(x) |>

 return(out)